Security on campus

 The Security Service keeps car parks under observation as often as possible but responsibility for the security of vehicles and their contents rests with the owners.

-Consider these tips to keep yourself and your vehicle safe during hours of darkeness and while travelling.
+Consider these tips to keep yourself and your vehicle safe at night and while travelling.

 - Park in well-lit, heavily populated areas.
 Trust your instincts, if something doesn't feel right, find another place to park.

 - If you intend to stay at the University late at night, move your vehicle (if possible) to a well lit car park closer to the building before it gets dark.